chakane3/swiftNotes/Pursuit-UIKit/Unit2/zooAnimals/README.md

 # Multiple MVC - ZooAnimals

 Here we have a a data model containing information about zoo animals.
 In our assets we have pictures of these aniamls.
-The goal is the display the animals on a list using a table view and create sections.
+The goal is the display the animals on a list using a table view and create sections.<br>
+We will use 3 view controllers, 1 model file, and 1 UITableViewCell file to configure our custom TV cell.

 # The model
 The first thing we want to do is create our ZooAnimal data.